-Measures have been put in place by the MHCLG to separate the identifiable data (personal data) from the H-CLIC data.
-The data is being used by the Local Authority and the MHCLG so we can fulfil our statutory homeless function).
+Measures have been put in place by the DLUHC to separate the identifiable data (personal data) from the H-CLIC data.
+The data is being used by the Local Authority and the DLUHC so we can fulfil our statutory homeless function).

 The ability to share information: Digital Economy Act 2017

-The lawful basis for processing data under Article 6 of the GDPR
+The lawful basis for processing data under Article 6 of the UK GDPR

 If a local authority has identified the purposes for which they will process the data, a valid legal basis to share personal data, as well as told individuals what it is doing with the data then that local authority may not need consent from individuals.